rht-labs/sre-enablement-content/docs/1-production-readiness-review/2-example-questionnarie.md

 ### 20. Testing
 **Load/Overload/Stability/Reliability/Robustness/Observability Testing**
 - What kind of load testing has been done on the application?
+What's the peak traffic application can handle on reference infrastructure?
+- What's the application behaviour when it gets overloaded?
+- What kind of failures in general were seen in testing?

 ### 21. Communication
 All dev teams must take following actions: